 Certificate/ /token name Users Qualified certificates A person who signs (a subscriber) and verifies (a relying party) an electronic signature under the Act or in accordance with an act on electronic signature in force in territory of another country.
-Certificate evidences Relying parties who verify an electronic signature under the Act. .
-Certificates of infrastructure keys Subscribers and relying parties (e.g. employees and customers of CERTUM and registration authority operators), of which CERTUM pursues keyagreement protocol and other cryptographic protocols.
+Certificate evidences Relying parties who verify an electronic signature under the Act Certificates of infrastructure keys Subscribers and relying parties (e.g. employees and customers of CERTUM and registration authority operators), of which CERTUM pursues keyagreement protocol and other cryptographic protocols.
 Devices such as servers are considered to be subscribers and relying parties.
 Timestamp tokens Relying parties signing and verifying an electronic signature under the Act or in accordance with an act on electronic signature in force in territory of another country.
 QOCSP tokens Relying parties verifying status of qualified certificate issued under the Act or in accordance with an act on electronic signature in force in territory of another country.
-Data validation tokens Relying parties signing and verifying an electronic signature or requesting other certification services under the Act or in accordance with an act on electronic signature in force in territory of another country.
-Evidences of receipt and submission (including Official evidences of receipt and submission) Relying parties signing and verifying an electronic signature for documents submitted to public or non-public entities under the article 16 par. act of 17 lutego 2005 r. o informatyzacji działalności podmiotów realizujących zadania publiczne (Journal of Law No 64 item 565) and art.
-391 § 2 act of 14 June, 1960 Kodeks postępowania administracyjnego (Journal of Law No. 98 item 10710 as amended) Deposit tokens Relying parties (individuals, entities and legal persons and entities), who wish to storage any data objects in reliable way (particularly signed objects) Registries and repositories tokens Relying parties (individuals, entities and legal persons and entities), who wish to make an entries into a register which corresponds to the appropriate classes of entities, objects, events etc. and to the data objects associated with these classes.
-Attribute certificates The user of electronic signatures to which an attribute certificate can be attached. and the relying party that verifies an electronic signature under the $A\epsilon$ t or verify attributes if required.
+Data validation tokens Relying parties signing and verifying an electronic signature or requesting other certification services under the Act on Electronic Signature of 18 September, 2001 (Journal of Law 2001 No. 130 item 1450) or in accordance with an act on electronic signature in force in territory of another country.
+Evidences of receipt and submission (including Official evidences of receipt and submission) Relying parties signing and verifying an electronic signature for documents submitted to public or non-public entities under the Art.
+16 of the Act of 17 February 2005 on Informatization of Operation of Entities Performing Public Tasks (Journal of Laws No. 64, item 565, as ammended) and the Art.
+39 1 , § 2 of the Code of Administrative Procedure (Journal of Laws 2000 No. 98, item 1071, as ammended).
+Deposit tokens Relying parties (individuals, entities and legal persons and entities), who wish to storage any data objects in reliable way (particularly signed objects) Registries and repositories tokens Relying parties (individuals, entities and legal persons and entities), who wish to make an entries into a register which corresponds to the appropriate classes of entities, objects, events etc. and to the data objects associated with these classes.
+Attribute certificates The user of electronic signatures to which an attribute certificate can be attached. and the relying party that verifies an electronic signature under the Ac t or verify attributes if required.